Guidelines for FEBS Collaborative Developmental Scholarships

 To be read in conjunction with the General Guidelines for Fellowships.

-- These scholarships are restricted to students engaged in research for a doctoral thesis in one of those countries: Armenia, Belarus, Bosnia and Herzegovina, Georgia, Moldova, Morocco, Serbia and Ukraine.
+- These scholarships are restricted to students engaged in research for a doctoral thesis or early/mid-career PhD holders in one of these countries: Armenia, Bosnia and Herzegovina, Georgia, Moldova, Morocco, Serbia, Tunisia and Ukraine.
 The aim of the Scholarships is to support short visits to well-funded laboratories elsewhere in Europe for the purpose of carrying out experimental procedures that would be impossible in the students’ home countries because of lack of resources.

 - These Scholarships are for short-term visits (normally not longer than two or three months), for the purpose of scientific collaboration, advanced training or employing techniques not available at the usual place of work.

 - Scholarships are not awarded for attendance at courses, symposia, meetings or congresses.